 It rains quite often from June to November.

 The rain is not persistent.
-Most residents find shelter when it rains and wait until it clears up completely because the rain usually lasts for about an hour.
+Most residents find shelter when it rains and waits until it clears up completely because the rain usually lasts for about an hour.

-You may still visit Cebu during this time, but I’m afraid you will have to be on the lookout for the sun more during your stay.
-And you might want to educate yourself about Cebu’s typhoon season…
+You may still visit Cebu during this time, but you will have to be on the lookout for the sun more during your stay.
+It is advisable to educate yourself about Cebu’s typhoon season.

 Should I be worried about the typhoon season?

-The Philippines is prone to typhoons because of its geographical location– typhoons can only form over oceans.
+The Philippines is prone to typhoons because of its geographic location– typhoons can only form over oceans.
 In addition, it is an archipelago, so the 7, 640 islands that make up the country are surrounded by bodies of water.
-Heavy rains and strong winds can result in casualties to human life and they affect daily commutes, properties and crops.
+Heavy rains and strong winds can result in casualties to human life and they affect daily commutes, properties, and crops.